MileHacker Logo

 Climate Influence

 The climate also bears the stamp of its geography.
 Chongqing experiences a subtropical monsoon climate, identified by long, hot, and humid summers, and short, mild, often foggy winters.
-The city's basin location traps heat and dampness, leading to intense summer temperatures, earning it the moniker "one of China's three (or four) furnace cities."
+The city's basin location traps heat and dampness, leading to intense summer temperatures, earning it the moniker "one of The people's republic of china's three (or four) furnace cities."
 The persistent fog in winter also shapes clarity and gives the city a distinct, often melancholic atmosphere.
-It shapes a range from what you pack to how you schedule your day-to-day travel around the city.
+It shapes a range from what you pack to how you plan your daily travel around the city.

 River Embrace

-The Yangtze and Jialing rivers converge, not merely providing a lifeline for trade and transport in addition to sculpting the city's dramatic landscape.
+The Yangtze and Jialing rivers converge, not merely providing a lifeline for trade and transport but also sculpting the city's dramatic landscape.

 Vertical Living